jezen/jezenthomas.com/posts/2020/how-i-write-elm-applications.md

     |> montyPythonBreakfastEggsL.set eggs
     |> flip Tuple.pair Cmd.none
 ```

+Writing composable setter functions is possible without a lens library, but the
+code you end up writing will look so similar to idiomatic usage of elm-monocle
+anyway so I see no reason not to use the library and standardise on a
+consistent API across your project.

+I have seen several people recommend avoiding having to write lenses by just
+not having the _problem_ of deeply-nested record types in the first place, and
+instead to have as shallow a model as possible.
+I don't agree with this kind of
+hand-waving as it fails to take into account the possibility for types to be
+generated on the backend so the shape of the model never goes out of sync
+across that boundary.
+For a non-trivial application, I believe it's cheaper to
+use code generation to derive the type definitions, JSON encoders, and JSON
+decoders than it is to manually write all of it and try to make sure everyone
+on your team is disciplined enough to always make those changes.

 As a brief aside, I will at this point sympathise with people who have
 criticised Elm in the past for some of its most vocal proponents being